rsmp-nordic/rsmp_core/docs/3.2.2/_sources/applicability/sxl.rst.txt

 - ``max`` is the maximum value (only for *number* or *integer* data types)
 - ``type`` is the :ref:`data type<data_types>`

+At least one argument are required for command and statuses, but they are optional in alarms.

 .. note::

     In the Excel version of the SXL, there is no separate min and max columns.